 Classic Scottish West Coast Area.
 An area consisting mainly of natural woodland with some open moorland and a little cropped grazing.
 There is a wealth of contour detail on all scales and a fair scattering of rock detail.
 There are few line features making this a true test of orienteering ability in magnificent surroundings.

 Rising to 298m above Greenock this is a classic large area of open moorland.
 There is a lot of contour and rock detail with extra interest added by various bits of industrial archeology.
-During the Industrial Revolution the area was used to supply water to Greenock leaving a number of reservoirs both large and small, and an 8km aqueduct, the Greenock Cut, running round the hillside.
-Amazing views in the daytime, and a great experience at night!
-There is a visitor centre at Cornalees Bridge with toilets and a small cafe.
+During the Industrial Revolution the area was used to supply water to Greenock leaving a number of reservoirs both large and small, and an 8km aqueduct, the Greenock Cut, running round the foot of the hillside.
+Amazing views of the Clyde coast on a clear day!
+The Greenock Cut visitor centre has toilets, educational displays and a small cafe.

 Erskine is a superbly intricate urban area.
 Mapped to ISSOM standard by Patrick and used for British Squad World Championships Selection races in 2010 and Nopesport Urban League Races in 2011.

 This area to the South of Aberfoyle has pretty much everything.
 Lots of good contour and rock detail, with the occasional marsh thrown in.
 The vegetation is a mix of deciduous woodland and mature plantation.
-An area new to all but the more senior orienteers, map originally drawn by Donald Petrie in the 1980s and now completely remapped by Marcus Pinker in 2012.
+An area new to all but the more senior orienteers, map originally drawn by Donald Petrie in the 1980s, completely remapped by Marcus Pinker in 2012 and updated and extended to the north-west by Jon Musgrave in 2016.

 Round the end of the Gare Loch this military training area is largely open moorland with lost of contour and rock detail.
 The tops of the hill are gently undulating with steep drops down to the sea on either side.
 Heather can make the going tough in places.
 Permission MUST be obtained before going near this area, some bits are guarded by people with live weapons.